wooorm/textom/Readme.md

 fullStop.next; // null
 ```

-The next node, null otherwise (when `child` is the parents last child or detached).
+The next sibling, null otherwise (when the context object is the last of its parent's children, or detached).

 ##### TextOM\.Child#before(child)
 ```js